-Select Default (valid only if the BR keyword is not S0), AIX, , or Linux.
+Select Default (valid only if the BR keyword is not S0), AIX, IBM i, or Linux.

-- If the default partition environment is changed from any other value to , the enable/disable setting is automatically changed to Enabled. - If the default partition environment is changed from to any other value, the enable/disable setting is not affected.
+- If the default partition environment is changed from any other value to IBM i, the IBM i enable/disable setting is automatically changed to Enabled. - If the default partition environment is changed from IBM i to any other value, the IBM i enable/disable setting is not affected.